namhyung/uftrace/doc/uftrace-live.md

        2.012 us [19390] |   } /* b */
        3.373 us [19390] | } /* main */

-The order of the options is important, if you change it like `-U a -P .` then it will trace all the functions since `-P .` will be effective for all.
+The order of the options is important.
+If you change it like `-U a -P .` then it will trace all the functions since `-P .` will take precedence and match everything.

 GCC FENTRY